International Journal of Public Opinion Research

 The International Journal of Public Opinion Research (IJPOR) is a quarterly social science journal sponsored by the World Association for Public Opinion Research (WAPOR) and published by Oxford University Press.

-Since 1994, WAPOR bestows the Robert M. Worcester Prize for "outstanding" publication in IJPOR;
+Since 1994, WAPOR bestows the Robert M. Worcester Prize for the best article from the year in IJPOR;

 among prior recipients of the prize is communications researcher Dietram Scheufele.
+The Worcester Prize articles are free to read.

+According to the Journal Citation Reports, the journal has a 2022 impact factor of 1.8.